Aerolíneas Argentinas: Ownership and subsidiaries

-Austral Líneas Aéreas was a subsidiary of Aerolíneas Argentinas.
+For some time Austral Líneas Aéreas was a subsidiary of Aerolíneas Argentinas.

 Aerolíneas Argentinas was completely owned by the government of Argentina, as of December 2014.
 As of December 2013, Aerolíneas Argentinas Cargo, domestic airline Austral Líneas Aéreas, ramp service provider Aerohandling, cargo division JetPaq S.A., and tourism operator Optar S.A. are listed as Aerolíneas Argentinas subsidiaries.
 The airline and its subsidiaries operate from two hubs, both located in Buenos Aires.
 Operations of domestic and regional flights by the smaller aircraft types in the fleet are concentrated at Aeroparque Jorge Newbery, which also serves as its operating base, whereas Ministro Pistarini International Airport is mainly used for international services, although some regional and a few domestic services are operated as well.
 In 2010, the company began providing free-of-charge transfers to passengers connecting between the two airports.
 The service was discontinued in 2020.

 As of December 2019, the airline and its subsidiaries employed 10,230.

 In 2020, due to the COVID-19 pandemic, Aerolíneas Argentinas and its Austral subsidiary merged.
 Austral's fleet was integrated into Aerolíneas' fleet, agreements were reached with both airlines' pilot and cabin crew unions, and the Aerolíneas Argentinas brand was retained.